-Details on unit retirements are in the 2023 Annual State of the Market Report for PJM, Volume 2: Section 12, Generation and Transmission Planning, Generation Retirements.
+Details on unit retirements are in the 2024 Annual State of the Market Report for PJM, Volume 2: Section 12, Generation and Transmission Planning, Generation Retirements.

 All of the units at risk may not retire.
-The probability of retirement is highest for the units that explicitly plan to retire (requested deactivation), very high for units expected to retire for regulatory reasons, and significantly lower for units identified as uneconomic.
+The probability of retirement is highest (although such units do change decisions) for the units that explicitly plan to retire (requested deactivation), next highest for units expected to retire for regulatory reasons, and significantly lower for units identified as uneconomic.
 If all or most of the of the retirements related to explicit plans, and related to regulatory reasons do retire, that will, holding other things constant, tend to increase both energy and capacity prices.
 Higher prices would make uneconomic units more economic and reduce the MW identified as uneconomic.
-Given the current uncertainty in the capacity market, the capacity market prices in the 2025/2026 and 2026/2027 auctions could have an impact on the economic viability of these units.
 Risk created by the level of uncertainty about PJM's new capacity market design could also have an impact on the economic viability of these units.
 As a result, the actual level of MW that are expected to retire for economic reasons is uncertain.
-For example, a doubling of market revenues would reduce the units identified as uneconomic by 14,817 MW or 44 percent.

-If all of the coal units identified as at risk (30,417 MW) are replaced by new gas-fired CCs, those new units would require a significant amount of firm gas pipeline capacity if the units are single fuel.
-103 In aggregate, ignoring locational issues, the installed capacity of the coal units at risk of retirement could be replaced by 28 new two 1x1 combined cycle units.
-The new CC plants would require 4.8 BCF/day of firm pipeline capacity based on the maximum output level of the CCs to replace that coal capacity.
-(Table 7-56).
-If only the coal units identified as at risk based on explicit plans to retire and regulatory reasons (12,692 MW) and excluding all the uneconomic units are replaced, the installed capacity of those coal resources would require 2.0 BCF/day of firm pipeline capacity based on the maximum output level of the CCs to replace that coal capacity.
+If all of the coal units identified as at risk (20,876 MW) are replaced by new gas-fired CCs, those new units would require a significant amount of firm gas pipeline capacity if the units are single fuel.
+In aggregate, ignoring locational issues, the installed capacity of the coal units at risk of retirement could be replaced by eight new two 1x1 combined cycle units.
+The new CC plants would require 1.7 BCF/day of firm pipeline capacity based on the maximum output level of the CCs to replace that coal capacity.
+(Table 7-57).
 The level of firm pipeline capacity required to replace the capacity and reliability value of the retiring coal units could also be reduced if the new CCs invested in dual fuel capability.

-Table 7-56 shows the installed capacity of the units at risk by fuel type and the corresponding number of new CCs needed to replace the identified coal capacity.
+Table 7-57 shows the installed capacity of the units at risk by fuel type and the corresponding number of new CCs needed to replace the identified coal capacity.

-Table 7-56 Gas pipeline capacity need to replace units at risk of retirement
+Table 7-57 Gas pipeline capacity need to replace units at risk of retirement

-MW A t Risk Gas pipeline capacity need to replace units at risk of retirement 57,694 42,877 ICAP Coal 30,417 23,319 Natural Gas 24,207 17,024 Other 3,071 2,534 Total 57,694 42,877 New CC unit ICAP (MW) 1,100 1,100 New CC unit heat rate (mmbtu/MWh) 6.543 6.543 Number of new CC units needed to replace coal at risk 28 22 Dth needed to replace all coal at risk (Dth/day) 4,836,586 3,800,174 Bcf needed to replace all coal at risk (Bcf/day) 4.8 3.8 Dth needed to replace half of coal at risk (Dth/day) 2,418,293 1,900,087 Bcf needed to replace half of coal at risk (Bcf/day) 2.4 1.9
+MW A t Risk

+Gas pipeline capacity need to replace units at risk of

+retirement 34,733 30,633

+ICAP

+Coal 20,876 17,931

+Natural Gas 12,330 11,374

+Other 1,527 1,328

+Total 34,733 30,633

+New CC unit ICAP (MW) 1,362 1,362

+New CC unit heat rate (mmbtu/MWh) 6.543 6.543

+Number of new CC units needed to replace coal at risk 16 14

+Dth needed to replace all coal at risk (Dth/day) 3,422,041 2,994,286

+Bcf needed to replace all coal at risk (Bcf/day) 3.4 3.0

+Dth needed to replace half of coal at risk (Dth/day) 1,711,021 1,497,143

+Bcf needed to replace half of coal at risk (Bcf/day) 1.7 1.5